genestack/user-tutorials/source/tutorials/Getting_started/managing-and-sharing-data.rst

 |share data|

-After you select the group and click  **Share**, you’ll need to confirm that you want to share these files by entering your password (the system will remember this authorisation for the next five minutes) and then you’ll have the option, which you do not have to take, to also add them to the group folder:
+After you select the group and click  **Share**, you will need to confirm that you want to share these files by entering your password (the system will remember this authorisation for the next five minutes) and then you will have the option, which you do not have to take, to also add them to the group folder:

 |link shared files|